 - maintain good form throughout.

-Avoid danger and don’t do HIIT on consecutive days, and don’t do HIIT more than 3 times per week.
+So avoid any potential danger and don’t do HIIT on consecutive days, and never do HIIT more than 3 times per week.

 That basically means you’re going all-out for that brief 15-30 second interval.

 The reason HIIT provides so many health benefits is that repeatedly doing this short high-intensity portion during a single workout causes stress that your body responds positively to while you’re away from it for a couple of days recuperating.

 Bottom line: You need a couple of days between every HIIT workout for your body to recover & restore itself.

 HIIT experts at Les Mills Research and the Penn St. University Department of Kinesiology have studied the relationship between HIIT and overtraining extensively.